In this article you will learn the 5 signs of emotional abuse that can't be ignored.

 Do you feel like you need to change certain things about yourself in order to be more accommodating to your partner’s needs?

 When conflict arises between you and your partner, what are your physical reactions?
 It’s not normal for a person to experience nausea, increased heart rate, and a general tightening of the body in the face of an everyday conflict.
-When someone is being abused, sadly it is common.
+When someone is being abused, sadly these reactions are a common day occurrence.
+There are more extensive emotional abuse injuries that are also common.

 An emotionally abusive person leans towards blaming others instead of taking responsibility himself or herself, thinking that their spouse should be taking care of his or her problems.
 The abuser will shift the blame to their spouse when something doesn’t go quite right and expect them to take care of the consequences.

-Abusers have a distorted view of themselves and the world and those around them; in their mind they themselves are superior to others and deserve special treatment, so they will do what they need to do to stay on top.
+Abusers have a distorted view of themselves and the world and those around them; in their mind they are superior to others and deserve special treatment, so they will do whatever they need to do to stay on top.

 There are different methods that an emotionally abusive person will use to stay in control of their partner, all of which can be equally damaging.

-Find out if you or a loved one is in an emotionally abusive relationship and what to do if you are.
+Find out if you or a loved one is in an emotionally abusive relationship and what to do if that is the case.
 Take the confidential Emotional Abuse Test.
 It only takes a few moments and is the first step in learning how to how to stop emotional abuse.

 In addition to my own research based on years of clinical experience working with victims of emotional abuse and abusers who wanted to learn how to be kind and respectful with their partner, I have used information from the following sites: